akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice knelt beside his chair.
 ‘Father, I am not afraid of him.
 And I am not afraid for Stanwey.
 I will hold Stanwey until the day I can hold it no longer.
 And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.’

 Harold opened his eyes.
 ‘You may keep that last part to yourself, daughter.’
 He did not raise his voice, but the weight of it changed.
 ‘It is not suited for the ears of lions.
-And lions, Beatrice, have a way of hearing the wind before the grass even moves.
+And lions, Beatrice, have a way of visiting when they are least welcome.
 Mind how you speak of a King, even in your own hall.’

 For a moment, she saw the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 He looked at her softly.
-‘You are your mother’s daughter,’ he said.
+‘You are your mother’s daughter’, he said.

 She took his hand.
 ‘And your daughter, Father.
 I shall marry when I must, but as for that man, not for Stanwey, no never.’